Elementary Report Cards

 HOW CAN I MONITOR MY CHILD’S PROGRESS IN SCHOOL?

-NUSD launched a new student information system in 2015- 2016 called Infinite Campus.
-Parents and Guardians are able to view their child(ren)’s grades and attendance through the new Infinite Campus Parent Portal.
-Sign in to Parent Portal.
+NUSD uses a student information system called Infinite Campus.
+Parents and Guardians are able to view their child(ren)’s grades and attendance through the Infinite Campus Parent Portal.
+Click here to sign in to Parent Portal.
 Report cards will be prepared at the end of each semester or trimester as in previous school years.
 Check with your school office to find out how report cards are distributed at your school.

 WHAT CAN I DO IF MY CHILD IS STRUGGLING IN SCHOOL?

 If you have questions or concerns that your child is not meeting the standards, talk with your child’s teacher(s) to find ways to support and reinforce key learning.

 ARE STUDENTS WITH DISABILITIES HELD TO THE SAME STANDARDS?